-To connect Looker to Amazon Aurora, follow the instructions for connecting to MySQL on Amazon RDS, located on this documentation page.
+To connect Looker to Amazon Aurora MySQL, follow the instructions found on the documentation page for connecting to MySQL on Amazon RDS.

 In addition to the steps in the Amazon RDS instructions, Amazon Aurora may need further setup, depending on your configuration.
 If you have a redirected read-only endpoint for Amazon Aurora, or if you want to leverage persistent derived tables (PDTs), see the sections below.